uikram/End-to-End-Lightweight-Holographic-Reconstruction-and-Quantitative-Cell-Analysis/docs/documentation.md

 values respectively.
 Confirm both with the acquisition group.
 Relative comparisons are invariant to them.

-**The pixel pitch is anisotropic** (0.285 × 0.212 µm) and was decoded from an undocumented header field. `prepare` cross-checks it and warns on disagreement, but the interpretation should be confirmed.
+**The pixel pitch was decoded from an undocumented header field.** It is **isotropic at 0.284871 µm** in both axes.
+An earlier reading of the headers took a second field to be an anisotropic y pitch of 0.211994 µm; that was corrected on 2026-09-10 (§3), and the correction changes every absolute area by 34.4%.
+`prepare` re-reads the pitch from the headers on every run and warns on disagreement beyond `header_pitch_tolerance_um`, but the header interpretation itself rests on the acquisition group's confirmation rather than on documentation.

 **The amplitude reference is a reconstruction, not a measurement.** The amplitude target is the modulus of a classical off-axis reconstruction (§7.2),